 Russian Expansionism Continues in Recent Armenia-Azerbaijan Conflict

 July 12 marked a turning point in the long-standing Armenia-Azerbaijani conflict.
 At odds over the disputed Nagorno-Karabakh region, tensions between Armenia and Azerbaijan have only grown since the conflict began in 1988.
 Although internationally recognized as Azerbaijani territory, the proper claim to Nagorno-Karabakh has been contested by Armenia following the disintegration of the Soviet Union.
-33 years later, Armenia has illegally occupied over 20 percent of Azerbaijani land.
-As a result of the ongoing conflict, Azerbaijan has the largest number of refugees and Internationally Displaced Persons (IDPs) throughout Europe.

 Unsurprisingly, Azerbaijan’s most stringent support in the current Tovuz conflict is Turkey.
 Under Recep Tayyip Erdoğan’s leadership, Azerbaijan has received both economic and military support from the country.
 A necessary factor in examining Turkey’s support of Azerbaijan lies in Azerbaijan’s complex relationship with the Russian Federation.
 Russia, who for a long time has supported Armenia, now must find a solution to keep peace in the region while still advocating for Armenian interests.
 Additionally, as some of Turkey’s allies, most notably Libya, head towards resolution with the United States, the “anti-West” narrative Russia needs Turkey to uphold has begun to crumble.